CloudM-Migrate/documentation/Troubleshooting/GoogleEndpoint.md

 - Your app can't be used within the signed in user's domain.
 - Number of items in a folder was exceeded.
 - For information on Drive API limits, refer to Usage limits.
 For information on Drive folder limits, refer to Folder limits in Google Drive.

 ---

+### 403 Error: Insufficient Permissions.

+This error for example is happening on Google Import, indicating that there is an issue with permissions in either for the service account or API Scopes.
+Can you make sure that all the scopes have been added to the service account and that your API's all have been enabled?
+Also, check if you have the Admin SDK API enabled.
+This sometimes causes the issue.
+For reason in the logs for every failure states " “ Not retrying Forbidden[403] error,”

+Not retrying Forbidden[403] error Google.Apis.Requests.RequestError Insufficient Permission [403] Errors [ Message[Insufficient Permission] Location[ - ] Reason[insufficientPermissions] Domain[global]

+---